Iterating Fun - Simon Newstead

 Lesson learned - when hiring, you usually get what you put in.
 Getting more creative and trying more things helped turn around our first failed attempt.

-What tips do you have for hiring?
-Email me or tweet
+What tips do you have for hiring? me or

-ps - for friends reading this in Hong Kong, we’re hiring and giving iPad’s for successful referrals… but you knew that already ;)
+ps - for friends reading this in Hong Kong, and giving iPad’s for successful referrals… but you knew that already ;)

 #startup #hiring